jobovy/gaia_tools/README.rst

 module via `query.make_query` and `query.make_simple_query`.
 Both functions are described in the following section as well as this `example document`_

-To setup your own local database with Gaia DR2, you can follow the steps described about halfway down `this section
+To setup your own local database with Gaia DR2 or EDR3, you can follow the steps described about halfway down `this section
 <http://astro.utoronto.ca/~bovy/group/data.html#2mass>`__.
 Note that
 you will need >1TB of space and be familiar with Postgres database management.